-The traditional Church Cemetery with the white picket fence surrounding the perimeter exemplifies how churches have been providing for their community for centuries.
-As churches continue to expand and grow they are seeking new ways that they can support families during their darkest hour while meeting the needs of their faith community.
+The traditional Church Cemetery with the white picket fence surrounding the perimeter exemplifies how churches have been supporting their community for centuries.
+As churches continue to expand and grow they are seeking new ways that they can assist families during their darkest hour while meeting the needs of their faith community.

 Statistically, cremation in North America is almost surpassing traditional casket burial.
 According to the Cremation Association of North America, in 2015 over 48.6% of Americans preferred cremation to in ground burial.
 (Where those cremains are interred is another blog.)
 Many still remain in the homes of loved ones waiting to find that perfect place for interment.